Westwing Group AG: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution | MarketScreener

 X

-Other reason: Initial admission of shares to trading on a recognised exchange.
+Other reason: First admission to the shares to be traded on a regulated market

 3. Details of person subject to the notification obligation